pcda18/pcda18.github.io/week-06.md

 grep "http://" RS.html > url_list_1.txt
 ```

 Open `url_list_1.txt` in your text editor and take a look.
-Note that the file still contains lines we don't need, including links to METS records, which end in `.4`.
-Since all finding aid URLs that we want end in `.2`, we can use `grep` again to extract just those URLs.
+Note that the file still contains lines we don't need, including links to records labeled "XML", which end in `.2`.
+Since all METS finding aid URLs that we want end in `.4`, we can use `grep` again to extract just those URLs.

 ```
-grep "\.2" url_list_1.txt > url_list_2.txt
+grep "\.4" url_list_1.txt > url_list_2.txt
 ```

 Note that the `.` character in our `grep` search term needs to be escaped using a backslash.